 Gerlach is the closest town to the entrance of BRC and is a good place to fill up on gas, but there isn’t much else there in terms of supplies.
-If you need any last-minute items then make sure you stock up in Reno before venturing on to Black Rock City.
+If you need any last-minute items then make sure you stock up in Reno before venturing onto Black Rock City.

 The closest major city is Reno if you plan to fly.
-From there you can rent a car and drive to Black Rock City, or you can buy a ticket on the Burner Express Bus – it provides bus service between Reno and Black Rock City (and to San Francisco if you choose to fly into SFO).
+From there, you can rent a car and drive to Black Rock City, or you can buy a ticket on the Burner Express Bus – it provides bus service between Reno and Black Rock City (and to San Francisco if you choose to fly into SFO).

 There is also a small airport in Black Rock City itself for small private planes and Burner Express flights – more on that below.

 Keep in mind that if you do choose to fly to Burning Man, it will probably be difficult to pack everything that you’ll need.
-We drove from Oregon and filled up an entire Ford Bronco with essentials and costumes – there is no way we could have gotten everything there in 2 checked bags!
+We drove from Oregon and filled up an entire Ford Bronco with essentials and costumes – there is no way we could have gotten everything there in two checked bags!

 8. Decide Where You’re Going to Sleep at Burning Man

 An important step in planning and preparing for Burning Man is to determine what kind of lodging you’ll need.
-In general, there are 3 options for sleeping at Burning Man – a tent, a yurt, or a motorhome.
+In general, there are three options for sleeping at Burning Man – a tent, a yurt, or a motorhome.

 When we went to Burning Man we camped in a tent which meant that we spent a week sleeping in dust-covered sheets and it was not enjoyable.
 So unenjoyable in fact that I insisted we leave midweek to spend one night in a hotel (which was a 2-hour drive away).